stand-art/jaxn/Specification.md

 #### Synopsis

-Allow non-finite values, hexadecimal notation of integer values, optional leading plus sign, and relax the rules for redundant zeroes.
+Allow non-finite values, hexadecimal notation of integer values, an optional leading plus sign, and relax the rules for redundant zeros.

 #### Examples